 Babes with Books (Women’s Book Club)

 This women’s book club meets monthly to discuss that month’s selection.
 The group is open to all female members and friends of Heritage Church, and having read the book is not a requirement.
 Babes with Books description.
-If you have a question about Babes with Books, send email to:

 Board of Trustees